Leasehold buildings insurance

 What do I need to get a quote?

-To get a leasehold buildings insurance quote, we’ll need to know some basic information about your home, such as:
+To get a leasehold buildings insurance quote, we’ll need to know some basic information about your home, including:

 What our expert says...